 Just about every week, there is an announcement about a Board appointing an interim CEO or manager to run the company until a successor is found.
-It is my opinion that this is a key indicator an organization’s succession plan is not working.
+That this is a key indicator an organization’s succession plan is not working.

-From my perspective, I see 5 common challenges for Board’s and their organizations regarding succession planning.
+From my perspective, I see 5 common challenges for Board’s and their organizations regarding CEO succession planning.

-1. Succession planning is seen as an HR process run by the HR department.
+1. CEO Succession planning is seen as an HR process run by the HR department.

-In successful companies like GE, the succession planning processes is integrated into their business processes and reported upon quarterly where senior leaders are responsible for delivering business results and the future company leaders.
+In successful companies (GE does it well), the CEO succession planning process is integrated into business processes and reported upon quarterly.

-2. Roles and responsibilities are not clear between all the stakeholders.
+2. Roles and responsibilities of the CEO are not clear between all the stakeholders.

 Focusing on having everyone understanding their roles and responsibilities in the succession planning process enables organizations to hold all the stakeholders accountable for the viability of the business future.

-3. Succession planning is seen by many Boards as a yearly exercise or one that is not done because the effort is seen as too much.
+3. The CEO Succession planning process is seen by many Boards as a yearly exercise or one that is not done because the effort is seen as too much.

 The reality is succession planning is a continuous process done many times throughout the year.
 This continuous work allows Boards to be prepared to effectively deal with sudden or unexpected loss or departure of key people.